Search for Product

 Storing Garden Tools

-It is important to store your tools properly in order to keep them working effectively.
-Make sure that your equipment is stored indoors and is completely dry before storing.
-Do not rest large tools, such as shovels, rakes, and hoes on the ground.
+It is important to store your tools properly to keep them working effectively.
+Before storing, make sure that your equipment is stored indoors and is completely dry.
+Do not rest large tools, such as shovels, rakes, and hoes, on the ground.
 Doing so dulls the edges and leaves them at risk for corrosion.
 Instead, hang your garden tools up off of the floor.

 Seasonal cleaning of your tools will keep your garden equipment in great shape for years to come.
 Your time investment will really pay off during the next garden season.